 While sales of herbal supplements has doubled over the past ten years, the expertise has not and the need for innovators who can create quality herbal products remains stronger than ever.
 To meet this need MUIH offers the only M.S.
-Herbal Product Design and Manufacture program in the U.S. Learn about the healing power of herbs from a leading academic institution for natural and integrative health in the nation; MUIH has been rated in the top 10 schools in herbal medicine in USA Today’s Top 10 List.
+Herbal Product Design and Manufacture program in the U.S. Learn about the healing power of herbs from a leading academic institution for natural and integrative health in the nation.
 Graduates of this program will be prepared to provide the unique competency needed by herbal manufacturers.
 The program integrates traditional herbal knowledge with evidence-based scientific research.
 This combination is foundational to improved research and commercialization of herbal supplements.
-This 37-credit program includes online courses and two required 4-day intensive in-person experiences on-campus; students may also choose to take some selected courses on campus.
+This 37-credit hyrbrid program includes online courses and two required 4-day intensive in-person experiences on-campus; students may also choose to take some selected courses on campus.
 The program also provides students with practical experiences through internship placements, and offers unique opportunities through MUIH’s herbal dispensary and garden.